edm00se/blog/_posts/2015-11-05-the-right-tool-for-the-job.md

 ### Before We Get Started
 I'm currently following along with [Jesse Gallagher](https://frostillic.us/)'s "That Java Thing" series, as I'm hoping it demystifies the process of creating an OSGi plug-in for me, and I highly recommend any XPages developer out there follow along as well.
 Jesse is approaching things from a pretty good stand point and I'm sure it'll be worth the ride.

-Also, I've gotten my email from IBM confirming the selection of my application development session for IBM Connect 2016.
+Also, I've gotten my email from IBM confirming the selection of my application development session for IBM Connect 2016 :tada:!
 I'll have more news on that in the near future and I sincerely hope it'll have something for everyone; you'll certainly notice several themes I've been blogging and talking about over the last year and change.
 So, with any luck, I'll see you in Orlando.

 ### Intro
 Most people that know me know that I have a certain take on development for Domino/XPages.
-This isn't a bad thing, in fact I think it points to the great flexibility of the XPages runtime for which I spend most of my day job working with.
+This isn't a bad thing, in fact I think it points to the great flexibility of the XPages runtime with which I spend most of my day job working.

 <a href="{{ site.url }}/images/post_images/right-tool-for-job-jekyll/scottySays.jpg" data-toggle="tooltip" title="do as Scotty says, he's a miracle worker"><img src="{{ site.url }}/images/post_images/right-tool-for-job-jekyll/scottySays.jpg" class="img-responsive center-block" /></a>